-How to tell if an egg is fresh or rotten may seem a silly question to you.
+How to tell if an egg is bad or good may seem a silly question to you.
 You may even wonder why anyone would need to ask since most people gather their eggs every day.
-If you have ever opened a rotten egg, you will never want to do that again and there have been two situations come up here that required me to determine whether the egg was fresh, fertile, or rotten.
+If you have ever opened a rotten egg, you will never want to do that again.
+Learn the three best tests to check your eggs.

-When about half of my free-ranging flock was young hens, I thought they would see the older hens go back to the nest to lay and follow suit, but of course they didn’t.
 One day we were out moving some limbs and surprise!
 We found a nest of about 26 eggs.
-I had no way of knowing how long those eggs had been there, so I had to determine which eggs were good and which were bad.
+I had no way of knowing how long those eggs had been there, so I had to determine which were good and which were bad.

 Any egg that floats in any way, shape, or form, I call it rotten.
 The way this works is that the air space at the large end of the egg enlarges as the egg ages and that airspace causes it to float.